 How long after rough-in plumbing can tiling start?

-Typically 1–3 days after rough-in sign-off.
-The plumber must pressure-test all connections and a council inspection may be required before walls are lined.
-After lining comes waterproofing (24–48hr cure time), then tiling can start.
-Don't rush this sequence — skipping the inspection voids your plumbing compliance certificate.
+1–3 days after rough-in sign-off and council inspection.
+After lining comes waterproofing (24–48hr cure), then tiling.
+Don't skip the inspection — it voids your plumbing compliance certificate.

 Get a fair rough-in plumbing quote